loda-lang/loda-programs/programs/oeis/list3.md

 * [A315522](http://oeis.org/A315522) ([L17 program](315/A315522.asm)): Coordination sequence Gal.6.621.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315523](http://oeis.org/A315523) ([L06 program](315/A315523.asm)): Coordination sequence Gal.5.301.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315525](http://oeis.org/A315525) ([L05 program](315/A315525.asm)): Coordination sequence Gal.3.49.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315526](http://oeis.org/A315526) ([L16 program](315/A315526.asm)): Coordination sequence Gal.6.637.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315530](http://oeis.org/A315530) ([L39 program](315/A315530.asm)): Coordination sequence Gal.4.148.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315535](http://oeis.org/A315535) ([L31 program](315/A315535.asm)): Coordination sequence Gal.5.304.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315536](http://oeis.org/A315536) ([L31 program](315/A315536.asm)): Coordination sequence Gal.5.306.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315537](http://oeis.org/A315537) ([L20 program](315/A315537.asm)): Coordination sequence Gal.6.641.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315538](http://oeis.org/A315538) ([L06 program](315/A315538.asm)): Coordination sequence Gal.3.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
-* [A315541](http://oeis.org/A315541) ([L11 program](315/A315541.asm)): Coordination sequence Gal.4.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315541](http://oeis.org/A315541) ([L06 program](315/A315541.asm)): Coordination sequence Gal.4.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315543](http://oeis.org/A315543) ([L29 program](315/A315543.asm)): Coordination sequence Gal.4.137.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315546](http://oeis.org/A315546) ([L27 program](315/A315546.asm)): Coordination sequence Gal.5.294.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315547](http://oeis.org/A315547) ([L27 program](315/A315547.asm)): Coordination sequence Gal.5.295.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.